What is a bottleneck in business?

-The term bottleneck refers to the way a bottle is shaped: wide body, tapered neck.
+The term bottleneck refers to the way a bottle is shaped: wide body and a tapered neck.
 Because the neck tends to be the narrowest part of the bottle, it often restricts the movement of the bottle’s contents — like those glass ketchup bottles we’ve all struggled with at restaurants.

 While the visual of a bottleneck is more recognizable or obvious to spot in a production or assembly line, process bottlenecks can be just as clear once you understand how to spot what causes them.